mrkarimoff/docs-site/README.md

 Explore the Network Canvas documentation to unlock the full potential of social network data collection.
 Whether you're a new user or an experienced researcher, this documentation is here to support you

-Thank you for choosing Network Canvas!
+Thank you for choosing Network Canvas.